Lost in Space: Cancellation

 The Lost in Space Forever DVD cites declining ratings and escalating costs as the reasons for cancellation.
 Irwin Allen admitted that the Season 3 ratings showed an increasing percentage of children among the total viewers, meaning a drop in the "quality audience" that advertisers preferred.

 Guy Williams had grown embittered with his role on the show as it became increasingly "campy" in Seasons 2 and 3 while centering squarely on the antics of Harris's Dr. Smith character.
 Williams retired from acting and relocated to Argentina after the end of the series.

+Catchphrases

+Lost in Space is remembered for the Robot's oft-repeated lines such as "Warning!
+Warning!" and "It does not compute".

+The catchphrase "Danger, Will Robinson!" originated with the series, when the Robot warned young Will Robinson about an impending threat.
+It was later used as the advertising slogan for the 1998 film, whose official website had the address "www.dangerwillrobinson.com".

 Documentaries

 The Fantasy Worlds of Irwin Allen

 In 1995, Kevin Burns produced a documentary showcasing the career of Irwin Allen, hosted by Bill Mumy and June Lockhart in a recreation of the Jupiter 2 exterior set.
 Mumy and Lockhart utilize the "Celestial Department Store Ordering Machine" as a temporal conduit to show information and clips on Allen's history.
 Clips from Allen's various productions as well as pilots for his unproduced series were presented along with new interviews with cast members of Allen's shows.
 Mumy and Lockhart complete their presentation and enter the Jupiter 2, following which Jonathan Harris appears in character as Smith and instructs the Robot once again to destroy the ship as per his original instructions "... and this time get it right, you bubble-headed booby".